Video courtesy of Walmart and MMA Creative

 - 1 c blackberry jam

-- Place 10 slice bacon on a parchment lined baking sheet lengthwise, pull bacon to stretch about half its original length (this helps with shrinkage during the cooking process) don't allow bacon to go over sheet pan edges
+- Place 10 slices of bacon on a parchment-lined baking sheet lengthwise, pull bacon to stretch about half its original length (this helps with shrinkage during the cooking process) don't allow the bacon to go over sheet pan edges

-- In a small bowl add, mustard, blackberry jam, hoisin sauce, and 2 tablespoon brown sugar, stir to combine
+- In a small bowl add, mustard, blackberry jam, hoisin sauce, and 2 tablespoons brown sugar, stir to combine

 - Spoon 1 teaspoon of jam mixture over each piece of bacon, using a basting brush spread the jam mixture to coat the entire side of bacon, flip bacon over and repeat this process.